 Thank you to Mr. Hugh Burke, our Headmaster from July 2000 to June 2021.
 After 21 years at Meadowridge and 50 years in education Mr. Hugh Burke has retired.
 Read more here →

-For those that I have not already met, my name is Scott Banack and I am the Deputy Headmaster at Meadowridge School.
-Having been part of the Meadowridge community since 2009, I have worked as a teacher, MYP coordinator, and most recently, the Middle School Principal.
+For those that I have not already met, my name is Scott Banack and I am the Headmaster at Meadowridge School.
+Having been part of the Meadowridge community since 2009, I have worked as a teacher, MYP coordinator, Middle School Principal, and most recently, the Deputy Headmaster.
 I have had the opportunity to work with many of the very dedicated and motivated Meadowridge community.

 Throughout my 20+ years of experience as an educator, I have been fortunate to work at some of the best schools around the world.
 I started my career in rural Alberta, before heading overseas to work as a teacher and administrator in Turkey, the Philippines, and Venezuela.
 My wife Stacy, a teacher at Meadowridge, and I decided to move closer to home after our son Ethan was born.
 That’s when we found Meadowridge and it has become such an important component of our family.
 We’ve brought both Ethan and our daughter, Adele, to Meadowridge and it has become their second home.
 Our connection runs deep, with great friends, colleagues, and peers.
 It is impossible to accurately describe in words, as this is a community that needs to be experienced to be truly appreciated.